brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 ![Cam Relay 2](/assets/images/relays-8.jpg)

-Hopefully you can see that this is the mechanical equivalent of the electronic clock tree that was described in [my previous post about clocking](/ibm1620/2024/06/25/clocks-working.html).
+Hopefully you can see that this is the mechanical equivalent of the electronic clock sequence that was described in [my previous post about clocking](/ibm1620/2024/06/25/clocks-working.html).